Orlík nad Vltavou: Sights

-Orlík nad Vltavou is well known for the Orlík Castle.
+Orlík nad Vltavou is known for the Orlík Castle.
 It was originally a fortress dating from the early 13th century at the latest, which was expanded into a strong Gothic castle.
 Nowadays, the castle once again belongs to the Schwarzenbergs.
 It is open to the public.
 Next to the castle is the castle park.
 Of the park's original area of 180 ha, 140 ha have been preserved; the rest was flooded during the construction of the reservoir in the 1960s.
 The castle park includes the Schwarzenberg family tomb from the mid-19th century.
 For its value, the castle complex is protected as a national cultural monument.